Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 implementing features, refactoring code), otherwise you risk spending a lot of time working on something that I may not want merged into the main project.

-Please follow the Code Conventions and Commit Messages Guidelines when making contributions (explaned above).
+Please follow the Code Conventions and Commit Messages Guidelines when making contributions (explained above).

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your
    fork, and configure the remotes: